thesahilk/my-website/README.md

 (running with & doesn't push it to background, it still keeps logging into terminal window)

-# ABOUT DATA
-The data is stored in data folder as blog-data and portfolio-data.
-This project is using very simple DB that works based on .json files only.
-These are git ignored.
-REMEMBER: if you create any new datafile, you need to git ignore it.

-# ABOUT DEPLOYMENT
+# About data
-Deploy using bitnami

-AWS wants files to be readable by only one user (you) and have only read permission
-> chmod 700 .privatekeys/

-Now I connect using
-> ssh -i ~/.privatekeys/bitnami-my-website.pem bitnami@52.14.51.154
+The data is stored in MongoDB hosted on a different server The settings are defined in environment variables of server hosting this app.